Robinyo/serendipity/README.md

 ```
 git clone https://github.com/Robinyo/serendipity-2.0
-cd serendipity-2.0/backend
 ```

 ### Kubernetes

-To serve the applications:
+To serve the applications (from the /backend directory):

 ```
 # Create a dedicated namespace for our deployments